ginsen/img-finder/README.md

 $response = $finder->search($request);
 ```

-This is the complete code of the entire operation.
+This is the whole code of the entire operation.

 ```php
 use ImgFinder\Config;